chrisdrifte/eslint-plugin-detox/README.md

 $ yarn add eslint --dev
 ```

-Next, install `eslint-plugin-detox`:
+Next, install `eslint-plugin-wix-detox`:

 ```
-$ npm install eslint-plugin-detox --save-dev
+$ npm install eslint-plugin-wix-detox --save-dev
 OR
-$ yarn add eslint-plugin-detox --dev
+$ yarn add eslint-plugin-wix-detox --dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-detox` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-wix-detox` globally.

 ## Usage